1977–78 NCAA Division I men's basketball season: Regular season

+Conferences

 Conference winners and tournaments

 The Southwestern Athletic Conference — with members Alcorn State, Grambling State, Jackson State, Mississippi Valley State, Prairie View A&M, Southern, and Texas Southern — became a Division I conference this season.

-From 1975 to 1982, the Eastern College Athletic Conference (ECAC), a loosely organized sports federation of Northeastern colleges and universities, organized Division I ECAC regional tournaments for those of its members that were independents in basketball.
+NOTE: From 1975 to 1981, the Eastern College Athletic Conference (ECAC), a loosely organized sports federation of colleges and universities in the Northeastern United States, organized Division I ECAC regional tournaments for those of its members that were independents in basketball.
 Each 1978 tournament winner received an automatic bid to the 1978 NCAA Men's Division I Basketball Tournament in the same way that the tournament champions of conventional athletic conferences did.

+Conference standings

+Division I independents

+A total of 78 college teams played as Division I independents.
+Among them, DePaul (27–3) had both the best winning percentage (.900) and the most wins.

 Informal championships

+Rutgers finished with a 6–1 record in head-to-head competition among members of the New Jersey-New York 7 Conference.

+Temple and Villanova both finished with 3–1 records in head-to-head competition among the Philadelphia Big 5.